 Alice Qannik Glenn is the host of Coffee and Quaq and assistant producer of The Forgotten Slavery of our Ancestors.
 This short, classroom-ready film offers an introduction to the history of Indigenous enslavement on land that is currently the United States.
-This new resource from Teaching Tolerance features an extensive group of experts, many of whom will be familiar to listeners from Season 2.
+This new resource from Learning for Justice features an extensive group of experts, many of whom will be familiar to listeners from Season 2.

-- Teaching Tolerance, The Forgotten Slavery of Our Ancestors (film)
+- Learning for Justice, The Forgotten Slavery of Our Ancestors (film)

 - Teaching Hard History: Podcast, The Other Slavery (Andrés Reséndez)